a43nigam/tfn/tfn/README.md

   --task classification --dataset imdb --model transformer_classifier --epochs 5
 ```

-> Check the registry or run with `--dry_run` to print all required/optional parameters before training.
+> Check the registry or run with `--dry_run` to print all required/optional parameters before training.contin

 ---